Two-directional simultaneous inference for high-dimensional models: Real data analysis

-\subsection{Criminal Data}
+\subsection{Criminal data}

-In {this} section, we {analyze} a criminal dataset \citep{redmond2002data} collected from 200 communities within the United States. {This} dataset combines socio-economic data from the 1990 US Census, law enforcement data from the 1990 US LEMAS survey, and crime data from the 1995 FBI UCR.
-After data preprocessing, {we removed variables with seriously missing values and zero variance } and obtained 101 variables for each community.
-The response of interest is the total number of violent crimes per 100K population (ViolentCrimesPerPop), which describes the severity of crime in the community.
-A histogram of ViolentCrimesPerPop is shown in Figure \ref{fig:melambda}(c) and the final response variable is took logarithm of ViolentCrimesPerPop.
+In {this} subsection, we {analyze} a criminal dataset \citep{redmond2002data} to demonstrate the usefulness of TOSI. {This} dataset is collected from 200 communities within the United States and combines socio-economic data from the 1990 US Census, law enforcement data from the 1990 US LEMAS survey, and crime data from the 1995 FBI UCR.
+After data preprocessing, {we removed variables with seriously missing values and zero variance} and obtained 101 variables for each community.
+The response variable of interest is the total number of violent crimes per 100K population ({\it ViolentCrimesPerPop}), which describes the severity of crime in the community.
+A histogram of {\it ViolentCrimesPerPop} is shown in Figure \ref{fig:Crilambda}(a) and the final response variable is took logarithm of {\it ViolentCrimesPerPop}.
 The remaining 100 covariates{, including} population of the community, mean number of people per household, percentage of males who are divorced, and percentage of kids aged 12-17 years in two-parent households, were used as predictors.
 We were interested in which variables had an impact on ViolentCrimesPerPop.
 To illustrate the application in high-dimensional regression models, we applied our TOSI method to solve this problem.

-First, we used lasso regression, implemented via the {\bf glmnet} package in R, to separate the important variables and unimportant variables based on the first 100 samples, where the penalty parameter $\lambda_{opt}=0.1778$ is selected by ten-fold cross-validation; see Figure \ref{fig:melambda}(d).
+Similarly, we used lasso regression to roughly determine the important variables and unimportant variables based on the first 100 samples, where the penalty parameter $\lambda_{opt}=0.1778$ is selected; see Figure \ref{fig:Crilambda}(b).
 Then, we obtained {nine} important variables and 91 unimportant variables.